-Client referrals from PA CareerLink® Lehigh Valley staff to internal and external partners are primarily made using the referral mechanism in PA CareerLink®.
+Client referrals to internal and external partners are primarily made through email and follow-up with phone calls.
 The list of organizations available for referrals as well as their contacts are maintained by the Site Administrator and the One Stop Operator.